-A body of work undertaken by the Commonwealth in 2003-04 shows clearly that there is no cost:benefit to introducing food safety plans for restaurant businesses.
+A body of work undertaken by the Commonwealth in 2003-04 shows clearly that there is no cost: benefit to introducing food safety plans for restaurant businesses.
 It also shows there is marginal benefit to plans for other businesses (such as caterers).
 What is clear, however, is that food safety is best achieved by training food handlers in basic hygiene skills.
+Consideration of these outcomes has lead to a review of the Food Minister's policy on food safety plans.

-Restaurant & Catering Australia recommends that the FSANZ proposal to implement mandatory food safety plans be changed (as a result of the current further studies and evaluation) and a new approach be developed that encourages food safety plans being developed as best practice or punitive measures and food handler training be mandated.
+Restaurant & Catering Australia is keen that, as part of the review of the Food Ministers Guidelines, currently being undertaken, in relation to food safety plans, that a new approach be developed that encourages food safety plans to be developed solely as best practice or punitive measure and basic food handler training be mandated.